Cabjhegas/Hardwork_Simulator/README.md

 This is the source code of the game originally developed for LudumDare 49 (theme: Unstable).
 The game mimics an unstable text editor in which you pretend to be typing while dropping letters to kill stickmen.
 Have fun analyzing the (bad) code of a self-taught programmer developing a game in 48 hours, without sleep, and drinking a lot of coffee.

 It turned into a [Steam game](https://store.steampowered.com/app/1781880/Hardwork_Simulator) with lots of extra features.
-Check it out and support the dev :)
+Check it out :)

 # BONUS: How to read the Steam reviews from all your games using a RSS feed!